Sema4AI/actions/actions/docs/api/sema4ai.actions.md

 Provides decorator which caches return and clears it automatically when the current action has been run.

-A decorator which automatically cache the result of the given function and will return it on any new invocation until robocorp-actions finishes running the current action.
+A decorator which automatically cache the result of the given function and will return it on any new invocation until sema4ai-actions finishes running the current action.

 The function may be either a generator with a single yield (so, the first yielded value will be returned and when the cache is released the generator will be resumed) or a function returning some value.